Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 Create a class

-Each processing module consists of an ABAP object's class that is inherited from a root class of the portal framework.
+Each processing module consists of an ABAP Objects class, which is inherited from a root class of the Portal Framework.
 To do this start the transaction SE80 for example.
 You can create a new ABAP class via the Context menu (right-mouse button).

 Provide the new class with a technical name (perhaps based on your internal naming conventions) and a label.

 Afterwards, an additional edit field will open via the highlighted button where you can specify which existing class the new class should inherit its properties from.
-Specify a class from the framework.
+Enter a class of the framework here.

 Examples: